 Montclair State University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
 Accreditation ensures programs meet nationally endorsed standards, provides a formal process for ongoing assessment, and strengthens and sustains the quality and integrity of the institution.
-In addition, Montclair State University’s programs to prepare teachers and other school professionals, including educational leaders, are accredited by the National Council for the Accreditation of Teacher Education (NCATE), and we have been continuously accredited by NCATE since 1954.
+In addition, Montclair State University’s programs to prepare teachers and other school professionals, including educational leaders, are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 For more information, please visit the University’s Accreditations and Memberships page.

 - What will my diploma read upon completion of the program?